 RAD51C (RAD51 Paralog C) is a Protein Coding gene.
-Diseases associated with RAD51C include rad51c-related fanconi anemia and rad51c-related familial susceptibility to breast-ovarian cancer.
-Among its related pathways are Cell Cycle, Mitotic and Hemostasis.
+Diseases associated with RAD51C include breast-ovarian cancer, familial 3 and fanconi anemia, complementation group o.
+Among its related pathways are Platelet activation, signaling and aggregation and Cell Cycle, Mitotic.
 GO annotations related to this gene include nucleotide binding and four-way junction DNA binding.
 An important paralog of this gene is RAD51B.

 UniProtKB/Swiss-Prot for RAD51C Gene